ystia/yorc/doc/infrastructures.rst

 Hosts management
 ~~~~~~~~~~~~~~~~

-Janus comes with a REST API that allows to manage hosts in the pool and to easily integrates it with other systems.
+Janus comes with a REST API that allows to manage hosts in the pool and to easily integrate it with other systems.
 The Janus CLI leverage this REST API
 to make it user friendly, please refer to :ref:`janus_cli_hostspool_section` for more informations

 Hosts Pool labels & filters